Highly irregular orbits for subshifts of finite type: large intersections and emergence: Introduction

 \subsection{Structure of the paper}

 In Section \ref{car-struc} we recall Carath\'eodory dimension structure and introduce modifications to Carath\'eodory outer measures needed for our constructions.
 We also introduce conditions on the Carath\'eodory dimension structure needed for the results in this paper.
 In Section \ref{subsection:lic} we introduce and study classes of sets with large intersection property.
 We state the general version of our main result (Theorem \ref{thm:main-general}), which is an immediate consequence of two results for large intersection classes (Theorems \ref{thm:main1} and \ref{cor:main}).
 In Section \ref{s:app} we give examples of Carath\'eodory dimension structures satisfying the assumptions of Theorem \ref{thm:main-general}.
 As a Corollary, we obtain Theorem \ref{thm:main}.
 In Section \ref{s:1}, we give the proof of Theorem \ref{thm:main1}.
 Section \ref{s:2} is dedicated to the proof of Theorem \ref{cor:main}.
-In Appendix \ref{a:1} we give a \emph{constructive} proof of Theorem \ref{thm:main}, although we have no idea whether the resulting set with high emergence, full topological dimension and full Hausdorff dimension is in the class of sets with the large intersection property.